 - Whisk the flour, cocoa powder, espresso powder, baking powder, and salt together.
 Set aside.

-- In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter, brown sugar, and granulated sugar together on medium-high speed until smooth and creamy, about 2 minutes.
+- In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter, brown sugar, and granulated sugar together on medium-high speed until smooth and creamy, about 3 minutes.
+(Hereโs a helpful tutorial if you need guidance onย how to cream butter and sugar.)
 Add the eggs and vanilla extract, and beat on high speed for 2 full minutes.
 Scrape down the sides and up the bottom of the bowl, then beat on high for 1 more minute.
 Pour in the slightly cooled melted chocolate and mix on medium-high speed for 2 full minutes.

 - Pour in the the dry ingredients and beat on low speed until combined.
 Finally, beat in the chocolate chips.